xrenaa/Music-Dance-Video-Synthesis/README.md

-## Music-oriented Dance Video Synthesis with Pose Perceptual Loss
+## Self-supervised Dance Video Synthesis Conditioned on Music

 Pytorch implementation for this paper by [Xuanchi Ren](https://xuanchiren.com), Haoran Li, Zijian Huang, [Qifeng Chen](https://cqf.io/)

 [Paper](https://arxiv.org/abs/1912.06606)

-The demo video is shown at: https://youtu.be/0rMuFMZa_K4
+The demo video is shown at: https://youtu.be/UNHv7uOUExU

 The dataset and the code for training and test is released.
 And the instrution on dataset is still under construction.